Are you a teacher or parent or artist educator?

-The 3-year ERASMUS+ funded "arted" project started in November 2020 and is jointly led by Dr Tom Dobson and Lisa Stephenson from the Carnegie School of Education, Leeds Beckett University.
+This ERASMUS+ funded "arted" project started in November 2020 and is jointly led by Dr Lisa Stephenson and Dr Tom Dobson from the Carnegie School of Education, Leeds Beckett University.
 The project draws upon the expertise of the Story Makers Company, for which Lisa is Director, as well partners across Europe.

-"arted" employs a participatory co-design model, involving young people, artists, teachers, and parents, to produce a range of inclusive, interactive guides, which focus on how to engage young people with the creative arts.
-These guides will be online and open access and include an interactive game and audio-visual immersive experiences of artists in practice.
-The guides will help teachers, trainee teachers, parents, and carers engage in the development of creative learning opportunities for young people across Europe.
+"arted" employed a participatory co-design model, involving young people, artists, teachers, and parents, to produce a range of inclusive, interactive guides, which focus on how to engage young people with the creative arts.
+These guides are open access and include an interactive game and audio-visual immersive experiences of artists in practice.

 The project builds upon research by Story Makers Company which indicates that involvement in the creative arts can impact positively upon young people’s wellbeing.
 By transferring the knowledge, skills and practices of artists working in education to teachers, trainee teachers, parents and carers, arted will: